Oil3/therm-app-mac/README.md

 Getting better, it's actually 35celcius, but outside, and still a lot of flickering and still nowhere near the CLI tool - which itself is still very bad![image](https://github.com/user-attachments/assets/ba353980-bb10-40a0-8fa9-98fec1f0cf00)

-here I'm passing a lighter in front; using the ffmpeg command line tool - that one I need to notarize but it's a slightly complex process; God willing, soon I do that
+here I'm passing a lighter in front; using the ffmpeg command line tool - that one I need to notarize still

 https://github.com/user-attachments/assets/ca8ab25b-df41-431f-99d1-fcb387015aa8